-Tip 6: In addition to changing the resolution of your files, choosing the correct codec for recompression is crucial
+Tip 4: Choosing the correct codec for recompression is crucial

-Photo JPEG is ideal for 640×480 (VGA) or smaller resolutions.
-While the files will not be as small as with other codecs, the Photo JPEG compressor offers several advantages.
-The most important is that it requires less processor power to decompress the images when compared to many other codecs.
+At this point Photo JPEG should probably be considered a “legacy” format, but it still offers meaningful speed improvements when playing video from your hard drive using the CPU (seen as vid-cpu streams).
+While the files will not be as small as with other codecs, the Photo JPEG requires less processor power to decompress the images when compared to many other codecs.

 When compressing using Photo JPEG, we suggest using a quality setting of “high” or “medium” (75% or 50%).
-Using a quality setting of “best” produces very large files that are not significantly better in image quality and will give less than optimum performance.
+Using a quality setting of “best” produces very large files that are not significantly better in image quality.

 DV NTSC or DV PAL

 For standard DV resolution, PAL is best for 720 x 576 and NTSC is best for 720 x 480.
-The NTSC and PAL DV codecs exhibit many of the same benefits as Photo JPEG, and are relatively efficient to decompress.
+The NTSC and PAL DV codecs exhibit many of the same benefits as Apple Pro Res and Photo JPEG, and are relatively efficient to decompress.